-- b.
-Ensure that laboratory genetic manipulation work within the institution conforms to the regulations of the Biosafety Guidelines. - c.
-Assess the projects submitted for approval and based on information provided and anticipated risks determine under which category of work the proposal falls and whether to endorse the work proposed. - d.
-Maintain records of approved project proposals for genetic manipulation work and the Committee's assessment - e.
-Undertake risk assessment in cooperation with research teams if necessary to determine the appropriate containment and Biosafety conditions - f.
-Prepare specific contingency plan after undertaking risk assessments and reviewing project proposal. - g.
+- a.
+Ensure that laboratory genetic manipulation work within the institution conforms to the regulations of the Biosafety Guidelines. - b.
+Assess the projects submitted for approval and based on information provided and anticipated risks determine under which category of work the proposal falls and whether to endorse the work proposed. - c.
+Maintain records of approved project proposals for genetic manipulation work and the committee's assessment - d.
+Undertake risk assessment in cooperation with research teams if necessary to determine the appropriate containment and biosafety conditions - e.
+Prepare specific contingency plan after undertaking risk assessments and reviewing project proposal. - f.
 Monitor the containment features and working conditions within the laboratories, plant glass houses and animal houses of the institute to ensure that various facilities are maintained at the required standard.